ShipraGupta16/city-bike-challenge/README.md

 # city-bike-challenge

-This challenege is on the largest bike-sharing program in the United States.
+This challenge is on the largest bike-sharing program in the United States.
 As a lead data analyst, we are expected to generate regular reports for city officials looking to publicize and improve the city program.
 Since 2013, the Citi Bike program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the Citi Bike DataLinks to [City Bike Data](https://citibikenyc.com/system-data).

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so our first task on the job is to build a set of data reports to provide the answers.